tmedanovic/king-transports/README.md

 - API Gateway (Ocelot) with Consul service discovery
 - Communication with MassTransit using RabbitMQ as message broker
 - Entity framework code-first using PostgreSQL
-- Global error handling and logging filters
+- Global error handling and logging filter

 ## Running the project